ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/01-ProgrammingBasics.md

 >
 > What does the following WHILE loop output?
 >
+> Pseudocode:
+> 1. Set x equal to 1
+> 2. While x is less than 3 print the value of x
+> 3. Incrememnt the value of x by 1
+>
 > ~~~
 > x <- 1
 > while (x < 3) {